ISIE-2023-CreativeAbstractCompetition/ISIE-2023-CreativeAbstractCompetition.github.io/README.md

 ## Features

-- Visual gallery of abstracts with lightbox preview
+- Visual gallery of abstracts with lightbox preview (needs work)
 - About page with information about the competition and its organizers
 - Submit page with instructions for submitting abstracts
 - People page with profiles of the competition organizers
-- Responsive design for optimal viewing on desktop and mobile devices

 ## Technologies Used